 Two types of IGAs are being used to facilitate the exchange of information.
 Under the first IGA model, financial institutions in the partner country use due diligence rules contained within the IGA to identify U.S. account holders.
 They report the information to the tax agency in their country, which then provides it to the Internal Revenue Service on an automatic basis.
 This exchange may be reciprocal, with the United States also sharing information with the partner country about that country’s taxpayers who hold accounts in the United States.

-Under the second IGA model, the foreign financial institutions report information directly to the Internal Revenue Service, without an intermediary.
-To accommodate this, the partner country must agree to relax laws that would otherwise prohibit the financial institutions from sharing such information.
+Under the second IGA model, foreign financial institutions report information directly to the Internal Revenue Service, without an intermediary.
+To accommodate this, the partner country must agree to relax laws that would otherwise prohibit financial institutions from sharing such information.
 Intergovernmental Agreements have been reached with the following jurisdictions or countries: